 “The Ultimate Toyota.”

 The Celica Sport Coupe was available in ST and GT trim levels.
-Standard equipment on the Celica ST ($6,699 or about $19,900 in today’s dollars) included electronic ignition, power front disc/rear drum brakes, and 185/70R14 steel belted radial tires (a size still readily available) on 14-inch wheels.
+Standard exterior and mechanical equipment on the Celica ST ($6,699 or about $19,900 in today’s dollars) included electronic ignition, power front disc/rear drum brakes, and 185/70R14 steel-belted radial tires (a size still readily available) on 14-inch wheels.
 Inside, reclining front bucket seats, “cut pile wall-to-wall carpeting,” and an FM radio were included.

 Optional equipment included air conditioning, a sunroof, and power steering.
 Aluminum alloy wheels, a rear window defogger, and cruise control were GT only options.